gongahkia/ooe/README.md

 # `ooe`

-## Why the name?
+## How did you choose the name?

-One of my friends once shared it with me, as a warning.
+Ooe.

 ## What is ***ooe***?